-If a parent forgot their password, please report to the office prior to parent pick up and present your driver's license.
+If a parent forgot their password, please buzz into the office prior to parent pick up and present your driver's license.
 A temporary pass for the day will be written.
-Parents may make arrangements with the office at that time to create a new student password.
+Parents may make arrangements with the office at that time to create a new student password if necessary.